JetBrains/Qodana/topics/monorepo-project.md

 the `frontend/` folder contains a JavaScript project, and the `.git/` folder contains VCS-related information.

-This section explains how to prepare the projects from this example monorepo so that %product% can inspect them using either the [Docker images](docker-images.md) or the [Qodana Scan GitHub Action](github.md).
+This section explains how to prepare the projects from this example monorepo so that %instance% can inspect them using either the [Docker images](docker-images.md) or the [Qodana Scan GitHub Action](github.md).

 ## Prepare your project